Not a member yet? Join APRA AMCOS

 What To Bring

 Any materials that may assist you to make the most of your songwriting sessions.
-This may include guitar, a keyboard, laptop or simply a phone to record.
+This may include any instrument you play - guitar, a keyboard, laptop or simply a phone to record.
 We will provide you with a notebook & pen on the day.

 Date